pacifics/PassDao/README.md

 - Set a new proposal: every contractor can offer his client (the DAO) to sell products or execute services.
 The proposal contains a description, a hash of document and the amount of the proposal.

 - Order and sendTo for the order and payment of ethers to the contractor manager by the Dao manager according to a proposal.

-- Withdraw function: allows the contractors to withdraw the amounts sent by the Dao manager.

 - SetTokenPriceProposal: allows the contractors to propose a token price for the creation of contractor tokens.